bluenviron/mediamtx/README.md

 #### GStreamer

-GStreamer can read a stream from the server in multiple ways (RTSP, RTMP, HLS, WebRTC with WHEP).
+GStreamer can read a stream from the server in multiple ways (RTSP, RTMP, HLS, WebRTC with WHEP, SRT).
 The recommended one consists in reading with [RTSP](#rtsp):

 ```sh
 gst-launch-1.0 rtspsrc location=rtsp://127.0.0.1:8554/mystream latency=0 ! decodebin ! autovideosink